Whitehaven Beach, Queensland

-Photograph: Shutterstock
+Photograph: Rach Li Photography / Shutterstock

-Photograph: Shutterstock
+Photograph: Rach Li Photography / Shutterstock

-The 7 best sustainable ecotourism destinations
+The world’s best sustainable travel destinations

 Karen Edwards